Make Facebook Work for Your Business

 For a hotel, this means that you are building an audience that solely consists of people who visited the booking page on your website, but then left without booking.
 You can put together a very specific ad directed at these people.

-On the back of this workshop, I recorded a video on my YouTube channel showing you how to create an audience in full, which I have posted right here.
-If you want my other material on Facebook advertising and training for the hospitality industry, click here or contact me at email@example.com.
+On the back of this workshop, I recorded a video on my YouTube channel showing you how to create an audience on Facebook in full, which you can see below.

 As discussed in the workshop, Facebook Pixels is a full subject in itself.
 If you would like more guidance in this, please get in touch with me at firstname.lastname@example.org.